dmuller189/C-Process-API-Tutorial/README.md

 Specifically, these system calls are
 `fork()`, `exec()`, and `wait().`
-When combined, these system calls can be used to run concurrent programs and reap the benefits of multicore processesors and parallelized systems.
+When combined, these system calls can be used to run concurrent programs and reap the benefits of multicore processors and parallelized systems.

 ## The `fork()` System Call
 Simply put, calling `fork()` creates a new process.
-More specifically, calling `fork()` coppies the current process and creates a new **child** process.
+More specifically, calling `fork()` copies the current process and creates a new **child** process.
 The child process will then execute immediately from where it was called in the **parent** process.

 Consider this c code demonstrating `fork()`